 Hal's construction law practice involves advising and representing clients in all phases of development and construction from project design through dispute resolution regarding all types of projects, including commercial high-rise office buildings, hospitals and medical office buildings, regional malls and shopping centers, heavy and highway construction, bridge construction, federal government construction and contracting, mass transit construction, condominiums, apartments and dormitories, hotels, industrial and manufacturing plants, fuel storage facilities, parking decks, churches, stadiums and schools and universities.
 He regularly represents owners, developers, design professionals (architects, engineers, interior designers and landscape architects), general contractors, program and construction managers, subcontractors, sureties, insurers, suppliers and materialmen.

-Hal was named the Best Lawyers® 2019 Construction “Lawyer of the Year” in Atlanta.
+Hal is a Fellow of the American College of Construction Lawyers and was named the Best Lawyers® 2019 Construction “Lawyer of the Year” in Atlanta.

-Hal is a member of the American Arbitration Association's Commercial, Construction/Real Estate/Environmental, Construction Mega Project, and Large and Complex Case Panels of Arbitrators, and has been selected as a member of the Master Mediator Panel of Mediation.org, the American Arbitration Association's mediation division.
+Hal is a member of the American Arbitration Association's Construction Mega-Project, Construction/Real Estate/Environmental, Commercial, and Large and Complex Case Panels of Arbitrators, and has been selected as a member of the Master Mediator Panel of Mediation.org, the American Arbitration Association's mediation division.
 He is also a member of the Arbitration and Mediation Panels of the International Centre for Dispute Resolution, and the Roster of Distinguished Neutrals of the International Institute for Conflict Prevention and Resolution serving as both a Mediator and Arbitrator on its Construction, Insurance and Insurance Policyholder Panels.
 He has also been certified as a Mediator by the International Mediation Institute.
-Hal has recently been appointed by the Supreme Court of Georgia to the Georgia Commission on Dispute Resolution.
+Hal has been appointed by the Supreme Court of Georgia to the Georgia Commission on Dispute Resolution.

-He is the immediate Past President and a Fellow of the College of Commercial Arbitrators.
-He is also a Fellow of the American College of Civil Trial Mediators, a Past President and Fellow of the Georgia Arbitrators' Forum, and a Fellow of the Georgia Academy of Mediators and Arbitrators, the National Academy of Distinguished Neutrals and the Construction Lawyers Society of America.
+He is a Past President and a Fellow of the College of Commercial Arbitrators.
+He is also a Fellow of the American College of Civil Trial Mediators, a Past President and Fellow of the Georgia Arbitrators' Forum, and a Fellow of the Georgia Academy of Mediators and Arbitrators and the National Academy of Distinguished Neutrals.
 Hal has been recognized on multiple occasions as one of Georgia's "Top 100 Lawyers" by Atlanta Magazine.
 He is one of only two lawyers recognized as a "Georgia Super Lawyer" in both Construction Litigation and Alternative Dispute Resolution by Atlanta Magazine and is listed in "The Best Lawyers in America" for Construction Law.
 He is a registered Mediator and Arbitrator with the Georgia Office of Dispute Resolution.

 Hal is a Past Chair of the Atlanta Bar Association Construction Law Section, a Past Chair of the Atlanta Bar Association Dispute Resolution Section, and a Past Chair of the State Bar of Georgia Dispute Resolution Section.
 Hal has served on several occasions as the Chair of the Georgia State Bar's Annual Arbitration Institute and as Chair of the State Bar's Annual ADR Institute and Neutrals' Conference in Atlanta.
 He is a member of the Atlanta International Arbitration Society and serves on its International Mediation Committee.